Skip to content

 user_match_field No cuid User matching strategy: cuid, email, or username

-order_poll_timeout No 300 Max seconds to wait for order completion
+order_poll_timeout No 300 Max seconds to wait for synchronous order completion (update/terminate)

-order_poll_interval No 5 Seconds between order state polls
+order_poll_interval No 5 Seconds between synchronous order state polls

-user_not_found_action No warn Behavior when user not found: warn (skip) or fail (error)
+user_not_found_action No warn When user not found: warn or fail

 Component Target Configuration